MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-overview.md

 ## SSO user experience in Teams

 App users sign in to Teams using either personal Microsoft account or Microsoft 365 account.
 You can take advantage of this, and use SSO to authenticate and authorize the app users.
 Azure AD provides app users access to your bot or message extension app.
-It's based on the app user's Teams identity:

 - Teams authenticates and stores the identity of its app user.
 - Your bot uses the stored identity of the app user who is already validated by Teams.